bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 - **Multi-layer Support**: Handle complex multi-layer PCB designs with front/back copper visualization
 - **GPU-Accelerated Routing**: Routing algorithms in CUDA
 - **Manhattan Routing**: Where OrthoRoute gets its name.
 It's a grid of traces, vertical on one layer, horizontal on the other
+- **It's a KiCad Plugin**: Just download and install with the Plugin Manager

 ## Screenshots

 ![Screenshot 1, showing an Arduino clone](/images/ConnM/OrthorouteScreenshot1.png)

-OrthoRoute is designed as a KiCad plugin, and heavily leverages the new-ish [KiCad IPC API](https://dev-docs.kicad.org/en/apis-and-binding/ipc-api/) and [kicad-python](https://docs.kicad.org/kicad-python-main/index.html) bindings for the IPC API.

 ## Performance